A groundbreaking study linking livestock to antibiotic-resistant bacteria is bolstering one congresswoman's efforts to limit antibiotic use on farms.

 “This study ends any debate,” she said.
 “The extreme overuse of antibiotics in livestock is endangering human health.”

-The U.S. Centers for Disease Control (CDC) states that and that life-threatening MRSA infections in healthcare settings declined 28 percent from 2005 to 2008.
+The U.S. Centers for Disease Control (CDC) states that

 The Need to Address Antibiotic Use in Livestock